jbashburn/Friday-Project-6/README.md

-# Friday-Project-6
-Files for Advanced Sentiment Analysis of Feedback Apple Vision Pro - Sentiment Analysis ProjectThis project analyzes customer reviews for the Apple Vision Pro, using the OpenAI API to determine sentiment and extract key product aspects.
-It presents the findings in a Python/Tkinter GUI.Project StructureFRIDAY-PROJECT-6/
+Apple Vision Pro - Sentiment Analysis ProjectThis project analyzes customer reviews for the Apple Vision Pro, using the OpenAI API to determine sentiment and extract key product aspects.
+It presents the findings in a Python/Tkinter GUI.FeaturesTkinter GUI: A clean user interface to load data and run analysis.Live Log: A log box on the main window shows real-time progress of the analysis.Non-Blocking: Uses threading to run the analysis, so the app never freezes.Chart Window: A "Show Results" button opens a new window with all generated charts and word clouds.In-Memory Analysis: Does not modify the original feedback.db file.No Pandas: Uses Python's built-in collections module for data counting.Project StructureFRIDAY-PROJECT-6/
 ├── data/
 │   └── feedback.db         (Your professor's database)
 ├── src/
-│   ├── analysis.py       (Handles OpenAI API calls)
-│   ├── database.py       (Reads from the database)
+│   ├── analysis.py       (Handles OpenAI API calls and sends logs to queue) │   ├── database.py       (Reads from the database)
-│   ├── main.py           (The main Tkinter GUI application)
-│   └── visuals.py        (Generates charts and word clouds)
+│   ├── main.py           (The main Tkinter GUI with the live log) │   └── visuals.py        (Generates charts and word clouds)
 ├── visuals/                (This folder will be auto-generated) │   ├── sentiment_chart.png